OpenSimulationInterface/osi-documentation/index.rst

 Interfaces
 ----------

 OSI contains an object-based environment description using the message format of the `protocol buffer <https://github.com/protocolbuffers/protobuf/wiki>`_ library developed and maintained by Google.
 OSI defines top-level messages that are used to exchange between separate models.
-Top-level messages defines the ``GroundTruth`` interface, the SensorData interface and, since OSI version 3.0.0, the ``SensorView`` / ``SensorView`` configuration interfaces and the ``FeatureData`` interface.
+Top-level messages defines the ``GroundTruth`` interface, the ``SensorData`` interface and, since OSI version 3.0.0, the ``SensorView``, ``SensorViewConfiguration`` and ``FeatureData`` interfaces.

 The ``GroundTruth`` interface provides an exact view on the simulated objects in a global coordinate system, the ground truth world coordinate system.
 This message is populated using the data available internally and then published to external subscribers by a plugin within the driving simulation framework.
 Depending on the external subscriber, the ``GroundTruth`` message may be individually restricted to reduce the data to be exchanged to the necessary level (e.g. ``SensorView``).